Spin-Ruijsenaars, q-deformed Haldane-Shastry and Macdonald polynomials: Derivations

-We will be particularly interested in the polynomial action induced by the nonabelian symmetries.
-First we consider the presentation by Chevalley generators from Proposition~\ref{prop:chevalley_tilde}, given in \eqref{eq:Uqsl2_spin} and \eqref{eq:affinisation_Y}.
+For practical purposes the preceding description of the $\widehat{\mathfrak{U}}$-action on the physical space is rather cumbersome.
+It will be much more convenient to work with the polynomial action it induces using the trick from the end of \textsection\ref{s:physical_space}.
+First we consider the presentation by Chevalley generators from Proposition~\ref{prop:chevalley_tilde}.
 To avoid a proliferation of subscripts let us write

 \begin{proposition} These Chevalley generators induce the following action on polynomials:

 and

 \end{proposition} Up to normalisation the generators of $\mathfrak{U} \subset \widehat{\mathfrak{U}}$, are just partial Hecke symmetrisers, cf.~\eqref{eq:Hecke_projectors}, ensuring that the resulting polynomial has the correct symmetry type.
 (Note that $j-M = \ell(j,j-1,\To,M)$ and $M+1-i = \ell(i,i+1,\To,M+1)$.)